ElasticSA/eskb_doc_vac/README.md

  - PDF

 The example used throughout this document will be the "IT-Grundschutz-Kompendium – Werkzeug für Informationssicherheit" from the German BSI.
-An 800+ page PDF of IT guidelines.
+An 800+ page PDF of IT guidelines; or the multi-file zip download

 Prerequisits
 ============